home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 Depending on how a device's button type is configured, the integration will create binary sensors corresponding to those inputs. binary sensors are not created when the button type is `momentary` or `momentary_on_release`, for these types you need to use events for your automations.

-### Binary input sensors (generation 2)
+### Binary input sensors (generation 2 and 3)

-For generation 2 hardware it's possible to select if a device's input is connected to a button or a switch.
+For generation 2 and 3 hardware it's possible to select if a device's input is connected to a button or a switch.
 Binary sensors are created only if the input mode is set to `switch`.
 When the input is of type `button` you need to use events for your automations.

 ## Event entities (generation 1)

 If the **BUTTON TYPE** of the switch connected to the device is set to `momentary` or `detached switch`, the integration creates an event entity for this switch.
 You can use this entity in your automations.

-## Event entities (generation 2)
+## Event entities (generation 2 and 3)

 If the **Input Mode** of the switch connected to the device is set to `Button`, the integration creates an event entity for this switch.
 You can use this entity in your automations.